 Sixth contact: my doctor returns and gives me a super-speedy pelvic exam.
 My legs are still up in stirrups and she’s halfway out the door as she asks if I have any more questions.
 “Actually, yes” I say.
 “Ok, I’ll come back.”

-Seventh contact, Q&A. I tell my doctor about the situation with my current love interest and ask “what can I do to reduce my chances of contracting?”
+Seventh contact, Q&A. I asked my doctor “what can I do to reduce my chances of contracting?”
 She tells me STDs are passed through skin-to-skin contact so, “you’re gonna get it.”
-My j aw drops, that’s your advice?
+My jaw drops, that’s your advice?
 I could get better advice in a Yahoo forum.
 She writes me a prescription and tells me to wait to get blood drawn.
 I return to the waiting area.

 For another 45 minutes I wait.
 My reading material is no longer enough to calm me down, I am beyond pissed.
 I see the same women I was waiting with before, we are all passing our afternoons away in a dirty bug-infested waiting room.
 One of them gets called to see her doctor mid-conversation “I’m sure I’ll be back” she says by way of farewell.
 My patience is wearing thin.